shame

 As a parent, you have an opportunity to be supportive and gently guide your child toward recovery.
 You can be a source of strength during this stressful time.

-Shame is the most disturbing experience individuals ever have about themselves; no other emotion feels more deeply disturbing because in the moment of shame the self feels wounded from within. ~ Gershen Kaufman
+Shame is the most disturbing experience individuals ever have about themselves; no other emotion feels more deeply disturbing because in the moment of shame, the self feels wounded from within. ~ Gershen Kaufman

 Here are seven ways to release the shame that is holding you back.

 1. Focus on the Present.
 Start by accepting where you are now in life.
 Take a look at the areas of your life that are not working.
-Rather than avoid your feelings of pain, focus your thoughts and notice what you are feeling.
+Rather than avoiding your feelings of pain, focus your thoughts and notice what you are feeling.

 It’s easier to move forward and become “unstuck” when you are ready to face what has been holding you back.
 Shame dissolves when it is brought out into the light.
 Do not allow the negative cycle to continue in secrecy.